Mephiro/ARTSystem/README.md

 # TODO

-- [ ] Test rotor in real condition with tracking activated
+- [x] Test rotor in real condition with tracking activated
-- [ ] Update to gnuradio 3.10
 - [ ] Merge gnuradio scripts into one for every satellites
-- [ ] Add compatibility with bladerf SDR

 Everything is a big mess for now but it should works as espected.
 I will probably clean thing up with the time.